-Safety: Despite going through a horrific 25-year civil war, the Sri Lankan people are very calm in nature with virtually little violent crimes recorded against foreigners.
-Although having said that, it is still advisable to always be cautious, especially when using public transport late at night.
-Dengue Fever is slowly becoming a big problem, especially in big cities like Colombo so apply those mosquito repellants liberally.
+Safety: Despite going through a horrific 25-year civil war, the Sri Lankan people are very calm in nature, with few violent crimes recorded against foreigners.
+Having said that, it is still advisable to always be cautious, especially when using public transport late at night.
+Dengue Fever is slowly becoming a big problem, especially in big cities like Colombo so apply those mosquito repellents liberally.

 Language: Sinhala and Tamil are the two main languages in Sri Lanka.
 Sinhala is spoken by the large majority (about 70% of the population) while Tamil is spoken mainly in the Northern and Eastern part of the country.
 While most people spoke conversational English, in some remote places we went to, we had a hard time communicating.
-However, with that being said, a smile is universal and Sri Lankans would happily help you out through a game of charades is necessary.
+However, that being said, a smile is universal and Sri Lankans would happily help you out through a game of charades, if necessary.

 Festivals and Celebrations: Due to the fact that Sri Lanka has four major religions, they have a lot of religious festivals and celebrations throughout the year.
 In a nutshell, the Sinhala-Tamil New Year festival held every April is one of the most important cultural festivals in the country.
 Apart from that, the Poya Day or Vesak celebrated every May and the Esala festivals in Kandy and Kataragama in August are also a sight to see.

 Sri Lanka Trip Planning